AgileRL/AgileRL/docs/api/algorithms/td3.rst

           experiences = memory.sample(agent.batch_size) # Sample replay buffer
           agent.learn(experiences)    # Learn according to agent's RL algorithm

-To configure the network architecture, pass a dict to the DQN ``net_config`` field.
+To configure the network architecture, pass a dict to the TD3 ``net_config`` field.
 For an MLP, this can be as simple as:

 .. code-block:: python